Text Us Text to Contact Us

 Sieber Plastic Surgery San Francisco

-With the implementation of quarantine measures, social distancing, and pervasive concern about the rapid spread of the disease, plastic surgery practices throughout the nation have been forced to make drastic changes.
-This is, in part, because plastic surgery of the breast, body and face are largely considered to be elective.
+With the implementation of quarantine measures, increased interest in social distancing, and pervasive concern about the rapid spread of the disease, plastic surgery practices throughout the nation have been forced to make drastic changes.

-Like other organizations, most plastic surgery practices have had to close their doors, resulting in huge losses in revenue.
 Previously, even after a slower month, average revenues would balance out from month to month.
-Now, doctors and their staff are being forced to recover from entire months without a patient.
+Now, doctors and their staff are being forced to recover from entire months without a plastic surgery patient.

 Speaking of employees, many practices have had to let staff go due to the COVID-19 outbreak.
 Even those we could keep on had to be furloughed as we were forced to close our doors for a period of time, during which no one could work.